 Welcome to the webpage of the Albanian Network for Rural Development!

-On September 26, 2015, two of the initiating organisations for the establishment of the Rural Network, Agro Puka and Institute for Democracy and Mediation (IDM), organised in Puke the national conference “Networking for Rural Development in Albania”.
-The conference, bringing together representatives of civil society and other public institutions, was transformed into a platform to discuss and agree the establishment of the Albanian Network for Rural Development.
+September 26, 2015: AgroPuka and Institute for Democracy and Mediation (IDM) (two of the initiating organisations for the establishment of the Rural Network) organised the national conference “Networking for Rural Development in Albania”.
+By bringing together representatives of civil society and other public institutions, the conference was transformed into a platform to discuss and agree the establishment of the Albanian Network for Rural Development.

-Since December 2015, twenty-one organisations became Network’s members, joining ANRD efforts to advocate and lobby for effective rural policies which are closer to rural communities’ residents, designed with the participation of local communities, understood and implemented with people on the ground.
+from its establishment until June 2020: 27 civil society organizations joined the Albanian Network for Rural Development, becoming part of ANRD’s efforts to advocate and lobby for effective rural policies which are closer to rural communities’ residents, designed with the participation of local communities, understood and implemented with people on the ground.

 In line with the EU community-led local development policy, the Network adopts a participatory and bottom-up perspective for advancing the national rural agenda.

 Currently, the Network is member of both Balkan Network for Rural Development and PREPARE (Partnership for Rural Europe).